SharadChoudhury/Azure_Covid19_Analysis/README.md

 ## Create a pipeline for transforming the population data using Databricks Pyspark Notebook

-1. Create a ADF pipeline that runs the Databricks Notebook for population file transformation
+1. Create a ADF pipeline that runs the Databricks Notebook for population file transformation and store the processed file in ADLS.

 ## Create a Master pipeline that runs both the child pipelines : 1.
 Ingesting Population data, 2.
 Transforming Population data using Databricks